Table of Contents

 Motorway normally comes with three lanes inbound and three outbound lanes along with central median made of steel barrier or concrete barrier.
 Motorways are the highest category of road in the UK as for as Road Speed is concerned, which means it comes with the highest speed limit which is 70 to 80Mph.
 In a similar manner, the US provides Freeways and Germany provides Autobahns.

 To know more please read the blog below for details:

-In a high-speed road, if a driver drives far slower than required speed, then it is not anticipated by other driers (who would be driving equal to or around the maximum posted speed), as result front to back end collision would be quite likely to happen.
+Although there are no minimum speed limit criteria in most of the countries but driving too slowly would create a safety risk to other drivers including the one who drives very slowly.
+In a high-speed road, if a driver drives far slower than the required speed, then it is not anticipated by other drivers (who would be driving equal to or around the maximum posted speed), resulting in front to back end collision would be quite likely to happen.

-Countries like the USA, Ireland, Japan provide minimum speed limitation to their roads.
-Therefore, it is recommended to drive more or less close the posted speed limit and consistent with other running vehicles to make an easy and predictable ride for other road users.
+Countries like the USA, Ireland, Japan provide minimum speed limitations to their roads.
+Therefore, it is recommended to drive more or less close to the posted speed limit and be consistent with other running vehicles to make an easy and predictable ride for other road users.

 Hope this blog gives you enough inside of speed limit, why it is provided, who set the limits, how to set the limits, etc.